Nasser-Alkhulaifi/DFL/README.md

 # Decision-Focused Learning for Batteries Energy Efficiency

 Welcome to the repository for the **Decision-Focused Learning Enhanced by Automated Feature Engineering for Energy Storage Optimisation** paper.
-This research explores the application of DFL vs. PTO to optimise battery charging strategies in residential settings, aiming to reduce energy costs and improve efficiency.

-This repository also hosts the **Supplementary Material** for the paper.
+- This repository also hosts the **Supplementary Material** for the paper.

+## Objectives
+- **Minimise energy costs while meeting demand**: Optimise battery charging schedules to take advantage of lower electricity prices.
+- **Enhance DFL with automated feature engineering**: We used an automated feature engineering algorithm to improve emerging DFL methods while minimising reliance on domain expertise, thereby streamlining the development of full predict-and-optimise pipelines for energy storage optimisation problems.